neherlab/pangraph/docs/src/tutorials/tutorial_3.md

 [^1]: Ding, Wei, Franz Baumdicker, and Richard A. Neher. "panX: pan-genome analysis and exploration."
 Nucleic acids research 46.1 (2018): e5-e5.

 !!! note "Requirements"
     Exporting files for the panX visualization requires [fasttree](http://www.microbesonline.org/fasttree).
-Running the panX visualization requires instead [node.js](https://nodejs.org/en/).
+Running the panX visualization requires [node.js](https://nodejs.org/en/).

 ## Polishing the alignments

 The pangenome graph is built by iterative pairwise merges of smaller graphs along a guide tree.
 At each stage blocks are compared and aligned using only their _consensus_.
 This shortens considerably the time needed to build a pangraph, but might introduce minor inconsistencies and artifacts in the alignments.
-These can be removed using the `polish` command (see [Polish](@ref)).
+These can be removed using the `polish` command which reconstructs the sequences in the block and performs a multiple sequence alignment (e.g. using mafft) (see [Polish](@ref)).

 To polish the `ecoli_pangraph.json` file that was produced in the first tutorial we can run the command: